ballerina-platform/module-ballerina-tcp/examples/tcp-chat-server/README.md

 ## Overview

 A simple TCP chat server implementation in Ballerina that allows multiple clients to connect and exchange messages.
-Each message is broadcast to all connected clients with a sequential message number.
+Each message is broadcasted to all the connected clients with a sequential message number.

 ## Features